 - While spend data helps us understand how research and innovation money is distributed across the country, it is essential to take into account regional context, like the composition of local economy and size and density of the research organisations in the region. - This publication offers several breakdowns of spend data using data on the number of organisations and businesses across the country.
 While the number, nature and size of the organisations are crucial to contextualising concentrations of funding, the current publication presents only data on the number of organisations.
-For future publications we will look into refining and building on this analysis. - Figures given for institutional Higher Education Providers funding in Scotland, Wales and Northern Ireland reflect the policies and funding arrangements of the Devolved Administrations, rather than UKRI - however they are reflected here to maintain a UK-wide perspective. - The figures presented in this publication do not cover spend data on research infrastructure capital and upkeep investment.
+For future publications we will look into refining and building on this analysis. - Figures given for institutional Higher Education Providers funding in Scotland, Wales and Northern Ireland reflect the policies and funding arrangements of the Devolved Administrations, rather than UKRI however they are reflected here to maintain a UK-wide perspective. - The figures presented in this publication do not cover spend data on research infrastructure capital and upkeep investment.
 This means that data on the funding spent on setting up and running institutes and physical research facilities is not included.
 Due to how data has been collected, this means that some funding to UKRI owned infrastructures has not been reflected in this release. - Research England project funding is allocated on the basis of successful applications to funding schemes that are time-limited.
 These funding schemes are announced at various times of the year and are earmarked for specific purposes.
 This type of funding constitutes around 3% of its overall funding annually, is not included in the current publication. - The breakdowns of spend data provided in this publication do not attempt to establish a causal link between a single local factor and concentrations of funding but to demonstrate there are different ways to look at regional 'hotspots' of funding.

 - The tables and maps provided in this report are on NUTS1 level.
 This less granular level of presentation allows for a more general look at the effect of the different contextual economic indicators like gross value added (GVA), regional population, number of businesses or research organisations in an area, and others.
-Full data including UKRI spend on NUTS2 level is provided in the statistical annex of this publication. - Some organisations could not be matched with a corresponding NUTS region.
-"Unknown" represents organisations which are UK based but had an invalid postcode, thus it was not possible to calculate a NUTS region.
-"Non-UK" represents organisations not based in the UK thus they do not have any NUTS values.
-These values are included in the statistical annex accompanying this publication, but have been excluded from the maps and tables here. - The financial data presented in this publication depicts amount of funding being spent in the financial year (FY) 2018-19 and not necessarily the amount being allocated in that year, with the exception of Research England and the QR-equivalent data from the Devolved Administrations (DAs).
+Full data including UKRI spend on NUTS2 level is provided in the statistical annex of this publication. - The financial data presented in this publication depicts amount of funding being spent in the financial year (FY) 2018-19 and not necessarily the amount being allocated in that year, with the exception of Research England and the QR-equivalent data from the Devolved Administrations (DAs).
 For more details, please refer to the Methodology Section.